-Another approach, which is the focus of our main result, is to consider one-row Hermite normal form simplices where all parameters $a_i$ are fixed and analyze the asymptotic behavior of \(B(S;z)/B(S;1)\) as the normalized volume \(N\to \infty\).
-In Section~\ref{sec:limits}, we show that this asymptotic behavior is determined by the distribution of the coefficients for a relatively small normalized volume value.
-This demonstrates that in the one-row case, the arithmetical structure of the off-diagonal elements of a Hermite normal form matrix has a stronger influence on the local \(h^*\)-polynomial than the normalized volume.
-Our main result is Theorem~\ref{thm:fullasymptotic}, which can be summarized as follows: \begin{theorem} Fix \(a_1, \dots, a_{d-1} \in \ZZ_{\geq 1}\) and let \(M \coloneqq \mathrm{lcm}(a_1, \dots, a_{d-1}, -1+\sum_{i=1}^{d-1}a_i)\).
-Consider the one row Hermite normal form simplices for these values of \(a_1, \dots, a_{d-1}\) and varying \(N\).
-As \(N\to\infty\), the distributions for the local \(h^*\)-polynomials converges to the distribution with \(N=M+1\). \end{theorem}
+Another approach, which is the focus of our main result, is to consider one-row Hermite normal form simplices where the parameters \(a_i\) are fixed and then analyze the asymptotic behavior of \(B(S;z)/B(S;1)\) as the normalized volume \(N\to \infty\).
+In Section~\ref{sec:limits}, we show that this asymptotic behavior is determined by the distribution of the coefficients for a particular normalized volume value deterimed by the values \(a_1,\ldots,a_{d-1}\).
+This demonstrates that in the one-row case, the off-diagonal elements of a Hermite normal form matrix have a stronger influence on the local \(h^*\)-polynomial than the normalized volume.
+Our main result is Theorem~\ref{thm:fullasymptotic}, which can be summarized as follows; \begin{theorem} Fix \(a_1, \dots, a_{d-1} \in \ZZ_{\geq 1}\) and let \(M \coloneqq \mathrm{lcm}(a_1, \dots, a_{d-1}, -1+\sum_{i=1}^{d-1}a_i)\).
+Let \(S_N\) denote the one row Hermite normal form simplex for these values of \(a_1, \dots, a_{d-1}\) and normalized volume \(N\).
+As \(N\to\infty\), the distributions for the local \(h^*\)-polynomials of \(S_N\) converge to the distribution obtained when \(N=M+1\), i.e.,